 Amy Milne has been the executive director of the Quilt Alliance since 2006.
-She has two decades of experience as a nonprofit administrator, educator and artist.
+She has over two decades of experience as a nonprofit administrator, educator and artist.
 Amy has overseen the expansion of the Quilt Alliance’s oral history projects, including the creation of the Go Tell It at the Quilt Show! project, as well as Quilt Alliance events: Quilters Take Manhattan/a Moment and the Not Fade Away: Sharing Quilt Stories in the Digital Age conference.

 Debby Josephs, Office Manager, has worked in the nonprofit field for more than 15 years.
 Before moving to Asheville in 2006, Debby worked as office manager for Partnership in Philanthropy in Chatham, New Jersey, a nonprofit offering consulting and educational services to small nonprofits in the state.
 After graduating from the University of Wisconsin in Madison, she worked in the research department of Pershing and Co., a Wall Street firm in New York City.